samxkevin/samxkevin/README.md

-Greetings.
-I’m @samxkevin.
+Namo Namah, I’m @samxkevin.

-Engineering student at KMCE.
+Engineering student at KMTES.
 Pursuing applied machine learning.
 Focused on IoT, AI, and purposeful systems.

 Always in a constant pursuit of innovation and mastery.